mtsch/PersistenceDiagrams.jl/docs/src/mlj.md

 # MLJ Models

-This functionality is still experimental.
-To use load it, use
+To use PersistenceDiagrams with MLJ, use

 ```
 using PersistenceDiagrams.MLJPersistenceDiagrams
 ```

+Keep in mind that this functionality is still very experimental.

 ```@docs
 PersistenceDiagrams.PersistenceImageVectorizer